mfclarke/BehaviourBasedTransitions/README.md

 * Finally, your source view controller will need a ```BehaviourBasedTransition``` object, connected to the view controller's ```transitions``` collection outlet.
 This ```BehaviourBasedTransition``` has a ```transitionIdentifier``` (to link it with the behaviours) and a ```segueIdentifier``` to link it to the segue it should transition for.

 ### Including the framework
-#### This is still in experimental stage, so things will likely change a lot and will change quite rapidly.
+##### This is still in experimental stage, so things will likely change a lot and will change quite rapidly.
 You've been warned!
+#### Carthage
+Add this repo to your Cartfile
+#### Git Submodule
-To use it in your own project, add this repository as a git submodule and then follow standard procedure to link the framework to your project.
-If it makes it out of experimental status I'll add support for Carthage etc.
+Add this repository as a git submodule and then follow standard procedure to link the framework to your project.

 ## Advanced Behaviours